Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 lyrics for the band.

-riffs are ever present, chilling your skin.
-The band’s death metal roots carried from Old Funeral have been all but
+tremolo riffs are ever present, chilling your skin.
+The band’s death metal roots carried from Old Funeral have been

-completely abandoned here in favor of a clean cut riffing style based very closely on the German thrash scene.
-Tremolo picked
+all but completely abandoned here in favor of a clean cut riffing style based very closely on the German thrash scene.
+Tremolo

-melodies occur sparingly alongside varying melodic breaks and rhythmic breakdowns.
-The bass and drums provide a powerful back-up
+picked melodies occur sparingly alongside varying melodic breaks and rhythmic breakdowns.
+The bass and drums provide a powerful

-to these crushing riffs.
+back-up to these crushing riffs.
 Everything seems to have a purpose, working toward the same goal.
-Around the 3:00 mark there is a
+Around the 3:00 mark there

-sorrowful and cold tremolo melody that will haunt you in your deepest sleep.
-It must be said that Abbath's vocals are in top
+is a sorrowful and cold tremolo melody that will haunt you in your deepest sleep.
+It must be said that Abbath's vocals are

 found on Diabolical Fullmoon Mysticism.
 While the sound is not the same, the atmosphere has not changed so much.